deVictorS/python-100days/README.md

 <div align="center">

-## 100 dias de Python
+## 100 Days of Python

-Bem-vindo ao meu repositório do desafio **#100DaysOfCode** com Python.
+Welcome to my repository for the **#100DaysOfCode** challenge with Python.
-Aqui, estou documentando minha jornada diária de aprendizado, projetos e desafios usando apenas **Python puro**.
+Here, I'm documenting my daily journey of learning, projects, and challenges using only **pure Python**.
 </div>

 ---

-## Progresso Diário
+## Daily Progress

---Dia 1: Cálculo de IMC
+- Day 1: BMI Calculator

---Dia 2: Cálculo de notas
+- Day 2: Grade Calculator

---Dia 3: Lista de tarefas
+- Day 3: To-Do List

---Dia 4: Lista de nomes
+- Day 4: Name List

---Dia 5: Dicionário de produtos
+- Day 5: Product Dictionary

---Dia 6: Cadastro de pessoas em arquivo.
+- Day 6: People Registration in File

---Dia 7: Em andamento . . .
+- Day 7: In progress . . .

-> Atualizo diariamente com novos exercícios, scripts e projetos simples.
+> I update it daily with new exercises, scripts, and simple projects.

 ---

-## Objetivos
+## Goals

-- Praticar Python todos os dias
+- Practice Python every day
-- Desenvolver projetos úteis
+- Develop useful projects
-- Aprender conceitos fundamentais e avançados da linguagem
+- Learn both fundamental and advanced concepts of the language
-- Criar um portfólio prático para minha carreira em TI
+- Build a practical portfolio for my IT career

 ---